Liverpool 4-3 Salzburg: Salah spares Klopp's blushes after Reds defence goes AWOL at Anfield | Goal.com

 Salah made it three soon after, gobbling up a rebound after Firmino had been denied.
 At that point, you’d have got long odds on it being a nervy last half-hour.

-Then came Salah’s moment, and Liverpool were off the hook.
+Then came Salah’s moment, a clinical finish and Liverpool were off the hook.
 With Napoli drawing in Genk earlier in the day, they move into a strong position in Group E.

 They’ll need to defend a lot better than this, though, if they are to capitalise on it.
 They got the win, but this was a night which left as many questions as answers.